astropy/astropy/docs/timeseries/lombscargle.rst

 ..
 EXAMPLE START: Lomb-Scargle Peak Significance via False Alarm Probabilities

-To use the Lomb-Scargle Periodogram to decide if our signal contains a periodic component, we can start by simulating 60 observations of a sine wave with noise:
+To use the Lomb-Scargle periodogram to decide if our signal contains a periodic component, we can start by simulating 60 observations of a sine wave with noise:

 >>> t = 100 * rand.rand(60)